jie-jw-wu/Survey-CodeLLM4LowResource-DSL/README.md

   - 📧 [fatemeh.fard@ubc.ca](mailto:fatemeh.fard@ubc.ca)

 ## 📜 Citation
+If you find this work useful, please cite the following reference:
 ```bibtex
 @article{joel2024survey,
   title={A survey on llm-based code generation for low-resource and domain-specific programming languages},